pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 py-execute-partial-expression-jython-switch
 -------------------------------------------
 Send partial-expression at point to Jython interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-partial-expression-jython-noswitch
 ---------------------------------------------
 Send partial-expression at point to Jython interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-partial-expression-jython-dedicated
 ----------------------------------------------
-Send partial-expression at point to Jython interpreter.
+Send partial-expression at point to Jythonunique interpreter.

 py-execute-partial-expression-jython-dedicated-switch
 -----------------------------------------------------
-Send partial-expression at point to Jython interpreter.
+Send partial-expression at point to Jython unique interpreter and switch to result.

 py-execute-partial-expression-python3\.2
 ----------------------------------------